CDR William C. McCool ES/MS (formerly Guam South ES/MS) History

 Commander William C. McCool Elementary/Middle School, formerly known as Guam South Elementary/Middle School, is in Sumay, Guam, on the Naval Station Military Base.
 The opening ceremonies for the new school were held on 29 September 1997.
 The first administrators were Jim Harrison, principal, and William Hall, assistant principal.
 Mr. Hall became the principal the following year.

 When the school opened there were 825 students enrolled in PreK through eighth grade.
 Dr. Lillian Gonzalez, the DoDEA Director, visited the school during its first year.
 The school offered a variety of extracurricular sports including volleyball, basketball, and soccer with separate teams for boys and girls.
 Later, cross country, softball, and baseball were added as sports.
 The arts program included several bands, choruses for elementary and middle school, and drama productions.
 During the 1999-2000 school year, construction was begun on a new gym and library.
 The following year a new kindergarten wing was constructed.
 Mr. Hall remained the principal for several years and his assistants included Dr. Jacque Taton-Saunders and Jerry Smith.
-The school received its first accreditation during the 2000-01 school year.
+The school received its first accreditation during the 1999-2000 school year.

-When the school opened, the school mascots were the Panther for the elementary school and the Stingray for the middle school.
+Originally, the school mascots were the Panther for the elementary school and the Stingray for the middle school.
 Later the mascot became the Seahawk, chosen because it is the name of a naval helicopter and symbolizes Naval Aviation – the mission of the base in Guam.
 The school colors are blue, red, and silver.
 The blue represents the Navy, the red the Marines, and the silver NASA.
 The school motto is “Learning and Growing Together”.

 The school was renamed for William Cameron “Willie” McCool.
 He was a US Navy Commander, NASA astronaut, and Columbia Space Shuttle pilot who was killed February 1, 2003, when Columbia disintegrated during re-entry into the Earth’s atmosphere.
 According to the 2013-14 yearbook: